hurutta/preadvising/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is basically a online student portal, which offers academic stuffs such as pre-advising, course management, course details, time schedule, seat status for course etc. This also show the students informations.

-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+<p align="right">(<a href="#top">back to top</a>)</p>

+ <div id="build3"></div>

+ ### Features

+  * Advising
+    * Students can take their desired course for their upcoming semester in online without any hassle
+    * Other necessary job such as ADD / DROP / SWAP also can be done without any academic/departmental privileges
+  * Dashboard
+    * It shows current academic overview of the student
+    * Shows general information of the student who is currently logged-in
+    * Course taken for the upcoming semester is also visible in a good manner with class timing so that one can detect if there any clash in schedule
+  * Class schedule
+      * Each couse is listed with class timing, faculty name and section which is offered for the next semester
+      * Available seats for each course is also mentioned
+      * All the courses are divided by their department so that one can find their course easily
+  * Secured login system

  <p align="right">(<a href="#top">back to top</a>)</p>

 <div id="build2"></div>

 ### Built With